aurianevez/R-Master-Scocietal-Resilience/Final project/FinalProject.md

 A full description of the project can be found in the introduction of the paper.

 We conducted a **Topic Modelling** mixed with **qualitative research method** in order to give more context and explaination of the results obtained by the **LDA**.
-In order to compare the evolution, we conducted two topic modeling and a data set containing tweets before the murder of George Floyd and a data set containing tweet from the murder of Gerorge Floyd.
+In order to compare the evolution, we conducted a topic modeling on a data set containing tweets before the murder of George Floyd and on a data set containing tweet from the murder of Gerorge Floyd.
 A full description of the method can be found in the method section of the paper.